graduate inquiries

 Q. Please find attached my application to study for a PhD with you.

-So depending what interests you share with me, you probably also share them with many of Cohen, Niv, Griffiths, Norman, Pillow, Witten, Brody, Buschman, Tank, Taylor, Crockett, Tamir, and Graziano — and these are just the faculty with whom I currently or recently have co-advised trainees.
-Thus, while I won’t personally be taking on new advisees this cycle, some of this group always are, and we often all end up working together in some fashion or another.
-(This is part of why I’m already so overcommitted!)
-So if you’d be interested to work with me, you’d likely also be a good fit to the broader program and I encourage you to apply.
+So depending which interests you share with me, you probably also share them with many of Cohen, Niv, Griffiths, Norman, Pillow, Witten, Brody, Buschman, Tank, Taylor, Crockett, Tamir, and Graziano — and these are just the faculty with whom I currently or recently have co-advised trainees.
+(I’m always open to new collaborations too!)
+Thus, whichever of us is taking on advisees in a particular cycle, we often all end up working together in some fashion or another.
+In short — even in cycles when my own lab is full — if you’d be interested to work with me, you’d likely also be a good fit to the broader program and I encourage you to apply.

 Q. Am I a good fit for your lab?
 What kind of background are you looking for in students?